ling-sn/b-psid/III. Calculations/i. calculate_dr/README.md

 * **--fasta:** Path to reference FASTA that was used to build the STAR genome index.
 This will always be `~/umms-RNAlabDATA/Software/genome_indices/star_index_hg38/GCF_000001405.40_GRCh38.p14_genomic.fa`.

 ### Real rate calculation
-* The best-fit parameters from `SupplementaryTable1.xlsx` were plugged into the following equation to estimate the fraction of actual Ψ modification, which is also referred to as "RealRate" in the script.
+* The best-fit parameters from `SupplementaryTable1.xlsx` were plugged into the following equation to estimate the fraction of actual Ψ modification, which was also referred to as "RealRate" in the script.

   $$f = \large{\frac{b-r}{c \cdot (b+s-s \cdot r -1)}}$$